hhru/api/docs_eng/employer_negotiations.md

 * `404 Not Found` – the response does not exist, belongs to another employer, or the current manager is not authorized to handle it.
 * `403 Forbidden` – invitation is impossible.
+* `400 Bad Request` – error in the request parameters.

 In addition to an HTTP code, the server can return